 Autism is the most common of a group of conditions collectively called autism spectrum disorders (ASDs).
-Autism, a severe behavioral illness, is a developmental disorder that presents in the first few years of life and profoundly interferes with the individual's lifelong functioning.
+Autism, a behavioral illness that can range on the spectrum from mild to severe, is a developmental disorder.
+Severe forms of autism present in the first few years of life and profoundly interfere with the individual's lifelong functioning.

-Health Net and MHN, Health Net's behavioral health subsidiary, have developed a medical policy, Autism Spectrum Disorder: Diagnosis and Treatment, which provides more detailed information about the screening, diagnosis and treatment of ASD.
-This medical policy is available on the Health Net provider portal and the MHN website.
+Health Net has developed a medical policy, Applied Behavioral Analysis (ABA), which provides more detailed information about the screening, diagnosis and treatment of ASD.
+This medical policy is available on the Health Net website.

 The primary care physician (PCP) is usually the first practitioner to see signs of autism, typically characterized by impairment in three core areas:

 - Verbal and nonverbal communication.

 - Restricted activities or interests and/or unusual, repetitive behaviors.

 The degree of impairment in these areas varies widely from child to child.

 The American Academy of Pediatrics (AAP) has added screening for autism at ages 18 and 24 months to their recommendations for preventive pediatric care.
 Additional follow-up visits after six months for borderline results are at the discretion of the provider.
 Screenings may include:

 - Directly observing the child in structured and unstructured settings.

 - Evaluating cognitive functioning (verbal and nonverbal).